 We have grown garlic on the Isle of Wight for over fifty years and a large part of our enthusiasm and specialism in this crop is due to our close relationships with partner farms in Europe.
-Pioneered by my father-in-law, Colin, alliances with growers in France, Spain decades ago and more recently, the fringes of Eastern Europe have been nurtured over many miles, meals and adventures.
+Pioneered by my father-in-law Colin, alliances with growers in France and Spain decades ago and more recently, the fringes of Eastern Europe have been nurtured over many miles, meals and adventures.
 The sharing of knowledge and techniques can be a challenge across borders and languages but the ability to accelerate a learning curve outweighs obstacles.

 My first trip to our partner growers in the La Mancha region of Spain recently was a journey, in every sense.

 The Madrid-Barajas terminal is a striking flash of yellow amongst pale timber and steel.
 The building, opened in 2006, was a design collaboration between a Spanish and British architect.

 South of Madrid, the 'La Mancha' region was allegedly chosen by Miguel de Cervantes as the origin of his hero Don Quixote because of the unlikeliness of a romantic, chivalrous character to herald from an area so ordinary.
 I personally found the windmills, castles and rolling plains to be far from dull and given that the film director Pedro Almódovar, born in the region, has generated some of the most stunning cinematography in history, I think this region fruits beauty beyond great bulbs of garlic.

 We specialise in growing garlic, in the UK as well as overseas because we want more people to eat more of it.
 This is partly because garlic has the most powerful ability to deliver strong flavour but also because it can help bring out the other flavours of a dish (not to mention the health benefits see here).